De-Code-Slayer/Courier-Identification/README.md

 # Courier-Identification

+## easyocr.py is the model currently working properly

 <h1>This is an OBJECT CLASSIFICATION PROJECT made with AWS Rekognition and Python</h1>
 <p>This project can be used to as an alert for package delivery services for the visually Impaired</p>